ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 ```

 There are two properties in our prompt that I want to highlight:
-- **We provided exemplars to guide the LLM on how to respond.** In prompt literature, we call this technique as few-shot prompting.
+- **We provided exemplars to guide the LLM on how to respond.** In prompt literature, we call this technique as few-shot prompting (Brown, et al., 2020).
 - **We asked GPT-3 to provide a "reason" why it assigned that label for the given text.** I don't want to delve into the nuance of *reasoning* in LLMs (I have [unfinished thoughts](/notebook/2022/12/01/wika-at-kahulugan/) about it).
 For now, treat this more as a UI layer for reducing a human annotator's cognitive load.

 In this blog post, I want to investigate how we can reinforce these properties